 This type of media messaging drives me insane.
-The study involved asking childbearing-aged women objective and out of context multiple choice type questions about a very subjective issue.
-The responses were matched to the (once again) imperfect BMI or body mass index–and the results were interpreted to show that 25% of overweight and obese women didn’t realize they were fat.
+The study involved asking childbearing-aged women aged 18-25 some objective and out of context multiple choice type questions about a very subjective issue.
+The responses were matched to the (once again) imperfect BMI and the results were interpreted to show that 25% of overweight and obese women didn’t realize they were fat.
 The study authors conclude from this that this misperception will “lead women to continue to eat poorly, to gain more weight and to eventually develop the complications of obesity”.
 As opposed to those who are fully aware of their corpulence?
 If you didn’t deem your body ugly and problematic and its BMI was any higher than a 25–the threshold of gluttony–you clearly have had your head in the ice cream freezer for too long.
 Tell me, who gets these research dollars?
 I want some.

 The study authors say that they were not surprised by the results based on their belief system that “as the nation’s obesity rate grows, it becomes more socially acceptable to be overweight and the truth becomes obscured.”
 Those who can no longer see their toes must now be mightily perplexed.

 The lead study author goes on to say “people compare themselves to those closest to themselves”.
 I am not really sure what that means.
 I presume she is reiterating this other new belief, that if all your friends are fat, and if you are fat, you think that is normal.
-I thought I was a “normal” weight woman, but, now I’m wondering if maybe i just think I’m “normal” because I spend my days with overweight people–and can no longer assess my own size.
+I thought I was a “normal” weight woman, but, now I’m wondering if maybe I just think I’m “normal” because I spend my days with high weight people–and can no longer assess my own size.

-I work with some real heavy weights.
-My clients have BMIs in the thirties, forties and even fifties.
+I work with some real heavyweights.
+My clients have BMIs in the thirties, forties, and fifties.
 I realize the privilege and responsibility I have in talking to people about the very intimate topic of weight and body size.
-Having done this work for many years, I think i have a deep respect for the territory, but on occasion, I too may overstep the boundaries.
-Sometimes, I am compelled to inform someone that their health may be at risk when it is not their truth.
+Having done this work for many years, I think I have a deep respect for the territory, but on occasion, I too may overstep the boundaries.
+Sometimes, I am compelled to inform someone that their health may be at risk when it is my conjecture and not their truth.